mizanur55/mizanur55.github.io/_posts/2022-04-15-Economic Outlook for the year 2022.md

 ![Alt text](https://raw.githubusercontent.com/mizanur55/mizanur55.github.io/master/_posts/Article_2_files/Downgrading_cycle.png){:style="display:block; margin-left:auto; margin-right:auto;width: 60%"}

-A downgrading will also mean that all the Investment grade ETFs that hold these newly downgraded BBB bonds will be forced to sell them when they rebalance the portfolio because they are no longer Investment grade but junk bonds.
+A downgrading will also mean that all the Investment grade ETFs that hold these newly downgraded BBB bonds will be forced to sell them when its time for portfolio rebalancing because they are no longer Investment grade but junk bonds.
 This could create contagion in the bond market, and we could see a huge bond sell-off, there is also a potential for it to spill over to equity markets in particular small caps that have high leverage.

 # How likely is a recession?
 In March, the FED chair Jerome Powell said, "the probability of a recession within the next year is not particularly elevated".
 This is a reasonable statement as we know that aggregate demand in the economy is given by: